earlfogel/food/README.md

 1/4 cup brown sugar<br/>
 2 tbsp soya sauce <br/>

-Brown meatballs.
+Brown meatballs, then add pineapple.

 For sauce, mix pineapple juice and water (1 cup total), then add remaining ingredients.
 Heat until thick and clear.
-Add pineapple to meatballs, stir in sauce and simmer about 20 minutes.
+Add to meatballs and simmer about 20 minutes.

 ## Sweet and Sour Short Ribs